 The following example illustrates the use of the PTSEG tag in combination with a multiple PT tag set.
 The last PT tag includes the SPLIT=yes attribute to format the dash in front of the PD tag text.
-Figure 157 on page 446 shows the formatted result. <!DOCTYPE DM SYSTEM()>
+Figure 157 on page 445 shows the formatted result. <!DOCTYPE DM SYSTEM()>

-'''

-LOCATE

-function-name

-(Function Traces) or variable name (Variable Traces)

-<PTSEG>

-LOC or

-<PTSEG>

-<PT SPLIT=yes>-

-<PD>The LOCATE command positions the scrollable display at the

-first (or next) row containing the function name (Function

-Traces option) or the variable name (Variable Traces option).

-</PARML>

-</INF0>

-</AREA>

-</PANEL>

-'''

-'''
+<PT>

------ Traces - Primary Commands
+''' Tutorial ------ Traces - Primary Commands ----- Tutorial

-Tutorial

------ Tutorial

 Command ===>

 Enter a Primary Command in the command input field.
-It is processed after all

-row modifications and all line commands are processed.
-The following primary

-commands are valid for the Traces options:
+It is processed after all row modifications and all line commands are processed.
+The following primary commands are valid for the Traces options:

 LOCATE function-name (Function Traces) or variable-name (Variable Traces)

-- The LOCATE command positions the scrollable display at the first
+LOC or - The LOCATE command positions the scrollable display at the first

-(or next) row containing the function name (Function Traces

-option) or the variable name (Variable Traces option).
+L (or next) row containing the function name (Function Traces option) or the variable name (Variable Traces option). '''

-'''